augoodma/SER321-Module5/README.md

 5. I used as my second system, AWS EC2, which of course lies outside my local network.

-6. YouTube link (test 1 demonstration):
+6. YouTube link (test 1 demonstration): https://youtu.be/Iw6VDVWDEbA

 7. N/A

 8. Distribution is not efficient for a couple reasons.
 First, the algorithm is self-recursive and grows exponentially in size as branches / tree-depth is added.
 Second, for each of these function calls on the stack, there is TCP connection with a threeway-handshake, which are generally slow and combined with exponential function calls, causes the huge latency I have observed.
 I would not distribute 'this' sorting algorithm like this in real life.
 If we are using a different sorting algorithm that is not recursive or dependent on several network connections.

 9. The traffic appears to be equivalent to that from Task 1, which, is to say, significant.

-Task 3:

-1.